kubevirt/community/membership_policy.md

   * Nominated by an approver
     * With no objections from other approvers
     * Done through PR to update the top-level OWNERS file

+In exceptional circumstances, such as when a repo is left without sufficient approvers, the project maintainers can pass a majority vote to add approvers that do not fulfill the requirements.

 ### Responsibilities and privileges